 Deep purple in color.
 14.5% ABV.
 With tons of coaxing I picked up red fruits, olives and saline on the nose.
 Big, rich and robust on the palate.
 Flavors of garrigue, kirsch liqueur, plums and cocoa powder.
 Exceptionally long and still somewhat tannic finish.
 I’ll let my last few bottles sit in cellar for another couple years.
 Lots of potential here and that bodes well for the special cuvees from this vintage.

 My rating: 93 points.

-The ’10 and ’11 are both available at retail.
+The ’11 and ’12 are available at retail.
 Both are great buys right around $50 or so.
+I’m a buyer.